eclipse-opensovd/fault-lib/docs/design/design.md

 - Can and should also be used by platform components to report faults.
 - Potentially source of faults to be acted upon - e.g. by S-CORE Health and Lifecycle Management.
 - Also needs to enforce regulatory requirements for certain faults - e.g. emission relevant.
-- Need to include: lifecycle stages, severity analog DLT levels, aging (reset) policy (e.g. power cycles), debounce policy, source identifiers (entity, ecu, etc)
+- Need to include: lifecycle stages, severity analog DLT levels, aging (reset) policy (e.g. operation cycles), debounce policy (count + time based), source identifiers (entity, ecu, etc)
 - Decentral component.
 - The debouncing should be in the fault lib to reduce the traffic on the IPC.
 - Debouncing needs to be also possible in the DFM if there is a multi-fault aggregation.